 the most you pay per plan year for plan-covered health care expenses, including prescription drugs.
 Once you reach this limit, the plan pays 100% for the remainder of the plan year.

-pay for insurance, using pre-tax or post-tax dollars via paycheck deductions.
+PREMIUM is the amount you pay for insurance, using pre-tax or post-tax dollars via paycheck deductions.
 (Note: Harvard pays a portion of the premium.)

 Estimate carefully with an FSA